Mario-Florio/social-media-app/README.md

 <img src="./readme-imgs/user-manual/features/likes-and-comments/post-comments-link.png" width=500 style="margin-bottom: 2rem"/>

 Upon doing so the user will be redirected to a page dedicated to the post which displays all the posts comments.
-From here the user can comment on the post by typing the desired comment into the text box located at the bottom of the screen and finally pressing the "Send" button to upload it.
+From here the user can comment on the post by typing the desired comment into the text box located at the bottom of the screen and finally pressing the "Send" button to publish it.

 <img src="./readme-imgs/user-manual/features/likes-and-comments/post-page.png" width=700/>